coredns/coredns.io/content/manual/installation.md

 To compile CoreDNS, we assume you have a working Go setup.
 See various tutorials if you don't have that already configured.
-The Go version that comes with your OS is probably too old to compile CoreDNS as we require Go 1.9.x at the moment (Feb 2018).
+The Go version that comes with your OS is probably too old to compile CoreDNS as we require Go 1.9.x at the moment (Feb.
+2018).

-With CoreDNS, we try to vendor all our dependencies, but because of [various reasons](https://github.com/coredns/coredns/issues/1523) (mostly making it possible for external plugins to compile), we can not vendor *all* our dependencies.
+With CoreDNS, we try to vendor as many of our dependencies as possible, but because of [various reasons](https://github.com/coredns/coredns/issues/1523) (mostly making it possible for external plugins to compile), we can not vendor *all* our dependencies.
 Hence to compile CoreDNS, you still need to `go get` some packages.
 The `Makefile` we include handles all of these